Prinsatrebus/AutoBudgeter/README.md

 - overwrite the existing 'expensecategories.json' dictionary with the new appended one to be used on the next bankstatement csv import

-## WIP

-- categorizer function does not detect when expenses contain existing keywords

 ### CCpayoffCalc.py

 - 'CCpayoffCalc.py' imports CreditCard class from 'CC'